-Figure~\ref{fig:energy} shows the (a) total, (b) parallel, and (c) perpendicular energy profiles for the $N=64000$ systems at different densities from $\rho=0.92$ to 1.0.
-The presented data are averages over 100 samples, which were obtained using instantaneous quenches\footnote{To average the data for $\rho=0.92$, we excluded 33 configurations that were already cavitated.
-As shown in Fig.~\ref{fig:presseigen}, this density is already lower than the Sastry density of this system size.}.
+Figure~\ref{fig:energy} shows the (a) total, (b) parallel, and (c) perpendicular energy profiles for the systems of $N=64000$ at different densities from $\rho=0.92$ to 1.0.
+The presented data are averages over 100 samples, which were obtained using the instantaneous quench or process A\footnote{To average the data for $\rho=0.92$, we excluded 33 configurations that were already cavitated.
+As shown in Fig.~\ref{fig:press_a}, this density is already lower than the Sastry density for $N=64000$.}.
 Figure~\ref{fig:energy}(a) shows that the total energy profile starts from a negative value, reaches its minimum, transitions to a positive value, and finally converges to the average eigenvalue.
-Qualitatively, the same behaviors are also observed in the QLMs of repulsive systems, and the length at which $\Lambda(r)$ achieves a minimum has been used as the definition for the size of the core~\cite{Shimada2018Spatial}.
-Importantly, the total energy profile hardly depends on the density, and the size of the core is always $r\sim2$ throughout the whole density range.
+Qualitatively, the same behavior is observed in the QLMs of repulsive systems and the length at which $\Lambda(r)$ achieves a minimum has been used as the definition for the core size of the QLMs~\cite{Shimada2018Spatial}.
+Importantly, the total energy profile hardly depends on the density, and the core size is always $r\sim2$ throughout the whole density range.
 This density (in)dependence is markedly different from that of repulsive systems close to unjamming, in which the core size diverges at the unjamming transition~\cite{Shimada2018Spatial}.